Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List HACS repositories' with an optional category filter, providing a specific verb and resource.
-It implicitly distinguishes from sibling tools like hacs_get_hacs_repository (single repo) and hacs_list_hacs_critical_updates (subset).
+The description clearly states that the tool lists HACS repositories with an optional category filter, and lists the valid categories (integration, plugin, theme, template, appdaemon, python_script).
+This distinguishes it from sibling tools like hacs_get_hacs_repository (single repository) and hacs_list_hacs_critical_updates (critical updates only).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.